Course Code: CHC52015

 The Community Services course specialising in Case Management will certify that you have the essential skills and knowledge required to provide case management services to a wide range of clients, including children and young people, families, older people, clients from culturally diverse backgrounds, and many more.

-Turn your passion for social welfare into a full career with one of the most sought after qualifications in the growing community services industry!
+Turn your passion for serving the community into a full career with one of the most sought after qualifications in the growing community services industry!

 As the most current nationally recognised and accredited community services training course, this qualification with a specialisation in Case Management is ideal for anyone who wants a rewarding career in community services.